texhex/SQLSimplePS/README.md

 ## Usage

-As SQ Simple is implemented as a class, it requires at least PowerShell 5.0.
-Copy ``SQLSimplePS.psm1`` and ``MPSXM.psm1`` to the folder where your script is, then add the following command as the first command in your script:
+As SQL Simple is implemented as a class, it requires at least PowerShell 5.0.
+To use it, [download this repository](https://github.com/texhex/SQLSimplePS/archive/master.zip), copy ``SQLSimplePS.psm1`` and ``MPSXM.psm1`` to the folder where your script is and add the following command as the first command in your script:

 ```powershell
  using module .\SQLSimplePS.psm1